agarwalbharat/Gmail-Clone-UI/README.md

 ([Bharat Agarwal](https://iambharat.tk))([Twitter](https://www.twitter.com/bharatagsrwal))

 ## More
-More on this app is coming soon.
+More on this
+is coming soon.
 I am working on it, as soon as I completed it I will upload it.
 So Stay tuned with me to get some amazing update and apps.

 ### iOS implementation